Human Development and Christ-Knowledge

 [ 8 ] Dadurch, daß unsere Theologen ebenfalls materialistisch fühlen, entsprechen ihnen die drei Evangelien der Synoptiker besser, weil bei denselben eine materialistische Auslegung eher zulässig ist.
 Dem materialistischen Denken widerstrebt es, ein Wesen anzunehmen, welches alle Menschen überragt.
 Mehr sagt es ihnen zu, in Jesus von Nazareth nur einen edlen Menschen, den «schlichten Mann» von Nazareth, zu sehen.
 Beim Johannes-Evangelium ist der Standpunkt ganz unzulässig, in Jesus nur das zu sehen, was in jedem andern Menschen auch lebt.
 Die Seele des Christus in dem Leibe Jesu ist etwas ganz anderes.
 Das Johannes-Evangelium zeigt uns Christus nicht nur als überragendes menschliches Wesen, sondern als solches, das die ganze Erde umfaßt.

-[8] Since our theologians also feel materialistic, the three gospels of the synoptics suit them better, because a materialistic interpretation is more likely to be accepted by them.
-Materialistic thinking resists the idea of a being that towers above all people.
-They are more inclined to see in Jesus of Nazareth only a noble human being, the “simple man” of Nazareth.
-In the Gospel of John, the point of view is quite inadmissible to see in Jesus only what lives in every other human being.
-The soul of Christ in the body of Jesus is something quite different.
-The Gospel of John shows us Christ not only as an outstanding human being, but as one who embraces the whole earth.
+[ 8 ] Because our theologians also think in materialistic terms, the three Synoptic Gospels suit them better, since a materialistic interpretation is more readily permissible in those Gospels.
+Materialistic thinking is averse to accepting a being who towers above all human beings.
+It appeals more to them to see in Jesus of Nazareth merely a noble human being, the “simple man” of Nazareth.
+In the Gospel of John, the perspective of seeing in Jesus only what also lives in every other human being is entirely untenable.
+The soul of Christ in the body of Jesus is something entirely different.
+The Gospel of John shows us Christ not only as a preeminent human being, but as one who encompasses the entire earth.

 [ 9 ] Wenn man das Johannes-Evangelium nicht dem Wortlaute, sondern dem Geiste nach übersetzt, so lauten die ersten vierzehn Verse folgendermaßen:

-[ 9 ] If one translates the Gospel of John not according to the wording, but according to the spirit, the first fourteen verses read as follows:
+[ 9 ] If one translates the Gospel of John not according to the letter but according to the spirit, the first fourteen verses read as follows:

 «Im Urbeginne war das Wort, und das Wort war bei Gott, und ein Gott war das Wort.